 The BPP Student Association Crisis Fund is a limited source of financial support for students who, due to circumstances beyond their control, are in severe financial difficulties.
 The fund has very limited resources and any award will be modest and with the sole aim of providing short-term emergency support.
 The fund is not being offered to provide ongoing or regular support to any student.

-The maximum fund that will be given to students will be a cash award of a maximum of £100 or a maximum of £50 of UK Supermarket vouchers based on need at the discretion of the advisors.
+The maximum fund that will be given to students will be a cash award of a maximum of £250 at the discretion of the advisors.

 Who is not eligible to apply?

 - Those who are not currently registered students of BPP University.